railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_integ.rst

 * Obtaining the documentation and the corresponding process in the quality manual, using the :guilabel:`Help` (or :guilabel:`Information`) icon,

-* Opening the corresponding Open ERP document, using the :guilabel:`Open` icon,
+* Opening the corresponding OpenERP document, using the :guilabel:`Open` icon,

 * Printing the document, using the :guilabel:`Print` icon,